it-vecherka/jnoid/README.md

 ------------

 Stop here and think about the basic pattern.
-New EventStream is defined via `unfold` function and we've already negotiated about the rules about it.
+New EventStream is defined via `subscribe` function and we've already negotiated about the rules about it.
 Let's attempt to formalize these rules so that we'll only have to specify the behaviour.